Management Consulting · Executive Advisory · Leadership Architecture

 • Capability programmes — from a focused intensive to multi-year institutional partnerships

 Every phase is defined at the outset — we are explicit about what each phase is designed to achieve and when it concludes.
 We do not manufacture scope to extend engagements beyond what the situation requires.
+The embedding phase — where the new architecture is tested against the organisation's instinct to revert — is built into every engagement timeline by design, not added as an extension.

 How is pricing structured?